apollo-ng/picoReflow/README.md

 This **only applies to non-Raspbian installations**, since Raspbian ships RPi.GPIO with the default installation.

+If you also want to use the in-kernel SPI drivers with a MAX31855 sensor:

+    $ sudo pip install Adafruit-MAX31855

 ### Clone repo

     $ git clone https://github.com/apollo-ng/picoReflow.git